TristanHUC/IA04/README.md

 ## Project Setup

 This project is written in Go.
-Ituses the [Go module system](https://blog.golang.org/using-go-modules) to manage dependencies.
+It uses the [Go module system](https://blog.golang.org/using-go-modules) to manage dependencies.
 As the simulation needs a handful of external assets in addition to the executable to work properly, we recommend to use the `go run` command inside the cloned repository instead of using `go install`.
+We also recommand to the project with git clone instead of downloading the zip file, as the zip file does not include the git submodules.

 ### Installation